LATEST NEWS RE EMBEDDED NETWORKS IN VICTORIA – 3 August 2022

 A Word of Caution

-From experience it is vital that the Developer of a new project which is implementing an embedded network get it right so that the Owners Corporation is not burdened with issues from such an initiative down the track.
-Again there are obviously good systems that have been well thought out and there are systems that OC’s will be forever nursing along with system maintenance costs which far exceed any cost benefit.
+From experience it was vital that the Developer of a new project which was implementing an embedded network get it right so that the Owners Corporation was not burdened with issues from such an initiative down the track.
+Again there were obviously good systems that have been well thought out and there are systems that OC’s will be forever nursing along with system maintenance costs which far exceed any cost benefit.
+In fact many Owners Corporations are actively trying to have their systems replaced by an external major utilities provider.

 This can be an expansive subject and a number of interesting observations will be imparted re systems that have not been well thought out.
 The subject I believe is vital for consideration for the new buyer of an apartment / lot in a development with an embedded network.
 The old story of ‘not what it appears’ can be very real.